Steel in a Car: Explained

 What is martensite state?

 Martensite is the hardest phase of steel.
 By rapidly cooling (quenching) high-carbon steel at very high rates from the austenite–ferrite region, you form martensite.
 These materials have very high tensile strength but the lowest percent elongation of all the AHSS.
-Martensitic stainless steels are alloys that have body-centered tetragonal (bct) crystalline structure.
+Martensitic stainless steels are alloys that have a body-centered tetragonal (bct) crystalline structure.

 What does TRIP steel stand for?